 Resilient Local Food Systems

-In Hawaiʻi’s rural and urban “food deserts,” low-income community members have a difficult time obtaining food that supports long-term health.
-The Foundation supports collaborative efforts to strengthen the long-term food security of vulnerable communities in Hawaiʻi.
-The Foundation invested $1.3 million this year in networks of nonprofit organizations, local farmers and producers, and community health centers working together to rebuild community food systems.
+To improve food security throughout Hawai‘i, the Foundation invests in networks of nonprofit organizations, local farmers and producers, and community health centers working together to rebuild community food systems.

-Today, the Foundation invests approximately $12 million annually in direct service amutot in Israel that are dedicated to meeting the basic needs of low-income individuals and families.
-The Foundation’s grantmaking in Israel is focused on the following three areas, which are aligned with the Foundation’s funding priorities under the Housing, Health, and Jobs portfolios: Aging in Community, Jobs, and Women at Risk and Their Children.
+Today, the Foundation invests approximately $12 million annually to nonprofits that provide direct services in the following three areas—Aging in Community, Jobs, and Women at Risk and Their Children.
+These areas are aligned with the Foundation’s funding priorities under the Housing, Health, and Jobs focus areas.
 For more information on these areas, please see the “Select Grants and Initiatives” section below.

 Aging in Community